Karl Meissner: Career

 Meissner’s wife, Janka, was Jewish.
 Due to persecution of the Jews by the Hitler regime, circumstances caused Meissner stepped down as director in June 1937.
 While he continued his teaching responsibilities, he was forced to resign in August of that year.
 Unable to find an industry position, Meissner traveled to the United States in the spring of 1938 to lecture at 10 universities.
 Circumstances in Germany, including Nazi regulation of travel, did not allow him to take Janka with him.
 From three offers in the United States, Meissner selected a position as assistant professor at Worcester Polytechnic Institute in November of that year.
 In early 1939, Janka died from cancer.

 From 1941, to the end of his career, Meissner was at Purdue University, first as a visiting professor and then, after naturalization, a full professor and director of the spectroscopy laboratory.
 In 1942, he married Hanna Hellinger, the sister of a former mathematician colleague at Frankfurt am Main, Ernst Hellinger, who had emigrated from Germany in February 1941.
 Hanna taught from 1944 to 1965 as professor of sociology and social science at Purdue.

 Outside of physics, Meissner’s interests also included history, literature, and languages.
 He spoke German, English, French, and Italian, and was able to also read Latin, Greek, and Hebrew.

-On 9 April 1959, Meissner sailed from New York City for Europe to visit his sister and niece, visit the Bureau International des Poids et Mesures (International Bureau of Weights and Measures), teach in the summer semester at the Christian-Albrechts University of Kiel, and attend an interferometry conference in London.
+On 9 April 1959, Meissner sailed from New York City for Europe to visit his sister and niece, visit the Bureau International des Poids et Mesures (International Bureau of Weights and Measures), teach in the summer semester at Kiel University, and attend an interferometry conference in London.
 During the voyage, he died on 13 April.
 His wife, Hanna, died thirty years later on 8 February 1989, in Lafayette, Indiana.